Last updated on September 11th, 2023 at 07:48 am

 We’ll be talking about these behaviors below, but what this syndrome boils down to essentially is a lack of proper socialization.

-In addition to playfighting, kittens learn other cat things from the other cats and kittens in their group like how to use the litter box and how to interact with other cats.
+In addition to playfighting, kittens learn other cat things from the other cats and kittens in their group like how to litter train a cat and how to interact with other cats.

 Kittens adopted into a home with no other cats, single kitten syndrome proponents say, will eventually begin to show inappropriate behaviors as adults because they have not learned how to properly be a cat.